 Who’s ready for some shameless self-promotion??
 And I’m not talking about me.
 I’m talking about YOU.
-If you have ever wondered how to promote your business or personal brand, I’m sharing all the tips below that we discussed on my episode of The Influencer Podcast with Julie Solomon.
+I’m sharing nine free ways to promote your business or personal brand, that were discussed on my episode of The Influencer Podcast with Julie Solomon.
 Julie’s podcast was the very first podcast that I subscribed to, and it’s become my weekly routine to go for a walk while I listen.
 One of my clients put it to me perfectly recently, which is to say that the expert and influencer space has become so saturated that the way to stand out now is through traditional media.
 It all comes full circle!
 If you work at all in the influencer space, have interest in brand promotion, public relations strategy, social media and/or digital marketing, you don’t want to miss this.
 Listen here.

 And so you don’t have to take notes, below are all the best takeaways in one place—9 Free Ways to Promote Your Business (Straight From the Mouth of a Publicist).